Telfar Sport? The Designer’s Olympic Uniforms For Liberia Are Just The Beginning

 Advertisement

 Before the coronavirus pandemic, activewear had already been on the rise.
-Brands like Lululemon, Athleta, and Outdoor Voices were leading the market, valued at $155.2 billion in 2018, according to ReportLinker, and was expected to hit $257.1 billion by 2026.
-It's now expected to even surpass that, and reach $547 billion by 2024, according to Allied Market Research.
+Brands like Lululemon, Athleta, and Outdoor Voices were leading the market, valued at $155.2 billion (approx £111.6 billion) in 2018, according to ReportLinker, and was expected to hit $257.1 (approx £185 billion) by 2026.
+It's now expected to even surpass that, and reach $547 billion (£393 billion) by 2024, according to Allied Market Research.